L0cl/BigNum/README.md

     New_BigNum(int)
     BigNum* New_BigNum_By_String(char* strSequence)

-You can initiate a BigNum with an int or a sequence of char (string).
+You can initiate a BigNum with an integer or a sequence of char (string).

     BigNum* number = New_BigNum(100);
     BigNum* number2 = BigNum* New_BigNum_By_String("4891456418913542");